 Perhaps the least valid but most important reason for many is pure “geek cred.”
 We want to know how things work.
 Just as building your own firewall is a great way to learn about networking, running your own email server is the best way to understand this ecosystem.
 You run your own web server, DNS server, cloud storage and home automation, why not run your own email?
 You can, and you will learn a lot.

 Operating an email server is not a task for a beginner sysadmin.
-You must have a specific skill set before you can start.
+You must have certain skills before you start.

 You must have used email.
 You must be aware of things like email addresses, attachments, and related concepts.

 You must know how to manage your operating system.
+You need to back up your servers, apply security updates, and in general make your hosts fit to sit on the naked Internet.
 This book assumes and recommends open source software.
-You need to back up your servers, apply security updates, and in general make your hosts fit to sit on the naked Internet.
-I demonstrate everything with Postfix on FreeBSD, but provide the context for all my configuration choices so you can make your own decisions.
+I demonstrate everything with Postfix on FreeBSD, but provide the context for all my configuration choices so you can make your own decisions on any platform.

 You need at least two test hosts attached to the Internet.
 These could be minimal virtual machines out in the cloud, hosts in your lab, or whatever.
 Tests inflict negligible hardware load.
-These hosts need different, unchanging IP addresses.
+These hosts need different but static IP addresses.
 You must also control the world’s access to those addresses, as email requires opening several TCP/IP ports to and from the servers.
 Most home Internet providers specifically block these ports.

 You must control the forward and reverse DNS for your test hosts.
-Supporting email for a domain requires creating several DNS entries, and you might need to change those entries.
+Supporting email for a domain requires creating and maintaining several DNS entries in that domain.
 Similarly, the reverse DNS must match the hostname and the forward DNS.
 If your host advertises its name as mail.solveamurder.org, but reverse DNS identifies your host as customer87.chicago.bighosting.com, your email will go nowhere.
 You must have correct reverse DNS on all IPv4 and IPv6 addresses.
 Follow best practices and have separate authoritative and recursive nameservers.
 The recursive nameservers should validate DNSSEC.

 An understanding of basic public key cryptography is also essential.
 You don’t need to grind through Diffie-Hellman calculations by hand, but you do need to know the difference between public and private keys and how they’re used.
 You must routinely protect private keys.
 Similarly, you need a basic understanding of TLS.
 Users must authenticate to check their email, and sending usernames and passwords in clear text across the Internet is unwise.
 The X.509 certificates needed for TLS used to be very expensive, so by tradition SMTP does not require TLS.
 Certificates prices have plunged to zero, so there’s no longer an excuse to not use TLS.
 This book uses Let’s Encrypt certificates.

 We will also use outside services to support email troubleshooting.
 These are all services that require writing custom code, a skill orthogonal to running a mail server.
-I’m certain that someone will release a package that handles these features, probably immediately after this book comes out.
+I’m certain that immediately after this book comes out, someone will release a package that lets us easily handle these features on our own systems.

 If you lack any of these skills, permit me to recommend my books Absolute FreeBSD, 3rd Edition (No Starch Press, 2018), Networking for System Administrators (Tilted Windmill Press, 2015), and TLS Mastery (Tilted Windmill Press, 2021).
-I also recommend Cricket Liu’s DNS and BIND (O’Reilly, 2006).
+I also recommend Cricket Liu’s DNS and BIND (O’Reilly, 2006) and, once you’ve finished that, my own DNSSEC Mastery, 2nd Edition (2022).

-From now on, I will toss around terms like network port and X.509 certificate and floccinaucinihilipilification and expect you to know what they mean.
+From now on, I will toss around terms like network port and X.509 certificate and floccinaucinihilipilification and expect you to either know what they mean or how to look them up.
 You cannot suffer from hippopotomonstrosesquippedaliophobia and run an email server.

 Email Tools In This Book

 Email isn’t a server, it’s a system with several components.
 The most obvious is a “mail server.”
-The mail server accepts email from users and exchanges mail with other servers.
+The mail server is a host that accepts email from users and exchanges mail with other servers.
 Most of the system speaks the Simple Mail Transport Protocol (SMTP).
 This book uses Postfix (https://www.postfix.org) as a reference platform.

 Your users would probably like an option to check their email from their desktop.
 This might use a mail client like Thunderbird, using a protocol like IMAP.
 We’ll demonstrate clients and IMAP with Dovecot.
 Other users prefer a web interface, so we’ll discuss <<<pick one that speaks imap>>>.
 We’ll debug with mutt (https://www.mutt.org).